Copycat Starbucks Pumpkin Spice Latte Recipe

 Espresso Tips for This Pumpkin Latte Recipe

-Espresso is stronger than drip coffee because the water is steamed through the coffee, so using regular coffee won’t give you the same result, if you use an espresso machine.
-In general, espresso has more caffeine.
+Espresso is stronger than drip coffee because the water is steamed through the coffee, so using regular coffee won’t give you the same result if you use an espresso machine.
+Generally, espresso contains more caffeine.

-Luckily, if you don’t have an espresso maker, you can use instant espresso.
+Fortunately, if you don’t have an espresso maker, you can use instant espresso instead.
 Regarding instant espresso, I prefer the brand Medaglia D’Oro Instant Espresso Coffee for its quality and flavor.

 If you want to make espresso like Italians, you can benefit from using a Bialetti Moka Express 3 Cup Espresso Maker.
-This appliance type is how Italians make authentic espresso in the comfort of their homes, and the product is only about 30 dollars.
+This appliance type allows Italians to make authentic espresso at home, and the product costs approximately $30.

 What to Serve with The Pumpkin Spice Latte